longrun/tech-blog-vue3-nuxt3/README.md

 # Setup env and configuration

-Put `.env` file on project root and include Contentful Identify and Token.
+Rename file `.env.template` to `.env` and setup Contentful Identify and Token.

 ```
 CONTENTFUL_CONTENT_KEY=<your contentful content id>